-Appropriate studies have not been performed on the relationship of age to the effects of gadoxetate in the pediatric population.
-Safety and efficacy have not been established.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadoxetate in children.
+Safety and efficacy have not been established in premature infants.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of gadoxetate in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart disease which may require caution in patients receiving gadoxetate.